Innovation and Strategic Network Formation: Model

 \subsection{Example}

 To illustrate the mechanics of the model, we describe a simple example with $n=4$ firms and complexity $k=3$.
-Suppose that firms choose $(\mathbf{p},\mathbf{q})$ and realizations are such that (1) ideas are discovered by firms in $I = \{1,3,4\}$ and (2) firm $1$ learns indirectly through firm $2$ and directly from firm $3$, firm 3 learns indirectly through firm $1$, and firm $3$ learns directly from firm 4.
+Suppose that firms choose some actions $(\mathbf{p},\mathbf{q})$.
+As an example, we consider the particular realizations such that (1) ideas are discovered by firms in $I = \{1,3,4\}$ and (2) firm $1$ learns indirectly through firm $2$ and directly from firm $3$, firm 3 learns indirectly through firm $1$, and firm $3$ learns directly from firm 4.

 The network and ideas are shown in Figure \ref{fig:example1}.
 Black circles correspond to firms with ideas $i \in I$, i.e., firms that discover ideas, while white circles correspond to firms with ideas $i \notin I$, i.e., firms that do not discover ideas.
 Solid arrows denote indirect learning links, while dashed arrows indicate only direct learning occurred.